Saint Ignatius' College, Adelaide: A co-educational Reception to Year 12 college

 Today, over 1500 students are enrolled at the college's Junior and Senior Schools.

 In 2005, the college and Mercedes College hosted their inaugural 'Intercollegiate Sports Carnival' ('Intercol').
 Each year the senior students of both colleges participate in eight sports for twenty-one shields in the winter season.
 The school that wins the majority of the shields is the overall winner of the Carnival and of the 'Winners’ Shield’.
 Each school alternates the hosting of Intercol each year.

 A significant celebration and event in the college community is the annual Patronal Feast Day of Saint Ignatius.
 A school mass is held at the Norwood Parish for current students and staff of the school; it is one of only two events in the college calendar where students from both campuses are gathered in one place.
 Saint Ignatius' feast day is celebrated on 31 July.

 Aside from Junior and Senior School swimming and sports carnivals, another major event is the school's annual Distribution of Prizes, known as 'Speech Day', which all students from Years 3 to 12 attend.
 Students from Years 3 to 12 are acknowledged for their achievements in various areas of their schooling life.
 The 'College Blue' prize is also awarded to any past or present student of the college for extraordinary achievement in their life.
 It is held at the Adelaide Convention Centre at the beginning of Term 4 (October/November).
 The majority of awards are books such as dictionaries and encyclopaedias, as well as a small number of medals and trophies.
 Future student leaders of the school are announced at this event.
 As of 2020, the Influencers Church hosted ‘Speech Day’ due to COVID-19 restrictions.

-Ignatius Early Years opened in 2009.
-It is an early childhood education centre located next to the Junior School at Norwood.
-It is for preschoolers aged 3 to 5 and follows the Reggio Emilia approach on educational philosophy for children.